kimchi-project/kimchi/docs/API.md

 * start: Power on a VM
 * poweroff: Power off a VM forcefully.
 Note this action may produce undesirable results, for example unflushed disk cache in the guest.
+* reset: Reset a VM immediately without the guest OS shutdown.
+         It emulates the power reset button on a machine.
+Note that there is a risk of data loss caused by reset without the guest OS shutdown.
 * connect: Prepare the connection for spice or vnc

 ### Sub-resource: Virtual Machine Screenshot